 Via I-75 (Alligator Alley):

 Take I-75 to exit 80/State Road 29.
 Go 15 miles south.
-Take a right (east) on Janes Scenic Drive (837W).
-Curve to right and look for the Fire Tower, then turn right onto Coastline Drive.
+Take a right on Janes Scenic Drive.
+Follow sharp curve to right and look for the Fire Tower, then turn right onto Coastline Drive.
 And look for the Park Headquarters flagpole.

-Via US 41 (Tamiami Trail): If you go by US 41, turn north onto SR 29, go 3 miles and turn west (left) onto Janes Scenic Drive/837 W and right onto Coastline Drive.
+Via US 41 (Tamiami Trail): If you go by US 41, turn north onto SR 29, go 3 miles and turn left onto Janes Scenic Drive and follow sharp right curve onto Coastline Drive.